East Meadow Beth-El Jewish Center: Recent history

 Ronald L. Androphy has been the rabbi of the synagogue since September 1983.
+He received his rabbinate from the Jewish Theological Seminary, and a doctorate from Harvard University.

 After an alleged racial assault in East Meadow in 1989 in which a white East Meadow man was charged with beating two black teenagers with a golf club, the rabbi joined other local clerics, who said they were motivated by their conscience and felt an obligation to lead the community, in speaking out against the violence.
 Androphy focused on promoting greater understanding among religious groups.
 The synagogue's rabbi stressed the significance of the positive relationship the synagogue had with the local Methodist community.
 After David Levinton, a 12-year-old Jewish boy who had been a member of the EMJC, died, the local Methodist church's congregation honored the child.
 It voted to replace a tree that had fallen down on the church property, and dedicate the new tree to Levinton and to another non-Methodist boy in the community who had also died.
 In doing so, it voted down proposals to dedicate the tree to Theodore Roosevelt, Jack Kennedy, or Harry Truman.

 In 2001, Charles O'Shea, a Nassau County assessor, began to enforce an 1896 New York State law requiring that special tax assessments be paid on homes bought by synagogues and churches for their rabbis and ministers.
 At the same time, New York State law provided houses of worship with a tax exemption on property used for religious purposes.
 Androphy observed:

 There is a long history in this country of a separation of church and state, and the exemption of religious property from taxes.
 I think it's a dangerous precedent to set, because if the government can assess taxes for one purpose, what is to prevent it from assessing taxes on church and synagogue property in general?
 My great fear is that down the line governments might assume that the right to tax gives them the right to regulate.
 That would be an extremely dangerous breakdown of the separation of church and state.

 Temple Beth-El of Bellmore, New York, a 70-year-old congregation, consolidated with East Meadow Jewish Center to create East Meadow Beth-El Jewish Center.